Takosaga/master_thesis/README.md

 ## Future Directions

-This research opens several promising avenues for future work:
+This research opens several avenues for future work:

 - Evaluation of additional XAI methods beyond LIME and SHAP
 - Investigation of consistency across different model architectures and training regimes